avipars/CS-Resources/math/logic/README.md

 ![K5 graph](k5.png)

-- K<sub>3,3</sub> - Graph that has 3 vertices on left, 3 on right that is bipartite and complete
+- K<sub>3,3</sub> - Graph that has 3 vertices on top, 3 on bottom that is bipartite and complete (sometimes split left and right)

 ![K3,3 graph](k3.png)

-- Any complete graph (a graph in which each vertex is connected to every other vertex) with > 5 vertices is not planar: homeomorph of K<sub>5</sub> or K<sub>3,3</sub>
+- Any complete graph (a graph in which each vertex is connected to every other vertex) with > 5 vertices is not planar: it is homeomorphic of K<sub>5</sub> or K<sub>3,3</sub>

 - Any complete graph has a Hamilton cycle